CREATIVE WAYS TO MAKE MONEY ON SOCIAL MEDIA

 9. Get Your Side Hustle On.

-If you’re already traveling the world for press trips, content creation projects, partnerships or just for fun, there are other ways to make money to cover some of your expenses.
+If you’re already traveling the world for press trips, content creation projects, partnerships or just for fun, there are other ways to make money on social media to cover some of your expenses.

 You can always use social media to make money indirectly from your travels.
 Here are some examples of ways to leverage your jetsetter lifestyle: